Fåhræus–Lindqvist effect: Explanation of phenomena

-These initially confusing results can be explained by the concept of a plasma cell-free layer, a thin layer adjacent to the capillary wall that is depleted of red blood cells.
-Because the cell-free layer is red cell-poor, its effective viscosity is lower than that of whole blood.
-This layer therefore acts to reduce flow resistance within the capillary.
-This has the net effect that the effective viscosity is less than that for whole blood.
+The Fåhræus–Lindqvist effect is caused by a cell-free layer of plasma.
+This thin layer adjacent to the capillary wall has no red blood cells, so its effective viscosity is lower than that of whole blood.
+The cell-free layer therefore reduces flow resistance within the capillary, making the effective viscosity in the capillary less than the viscosity of whole blood.
 Because the cell-free layer is very thin (approximately 3 μm) this effect is insignificant in capillaries whose diameter is large.

 This explanation, while accurate, is ultimately unsatisfying, since it fails to answer the fundamental question of why a plasma cell-free layer exists.
-There are actually two factors which promote cell-free layer formation.
+There are two factors which promote cell-free layer formation.